jbellsey/redux-model-utils/docs/react.md

 That's it.
 To recap:

 * Build your selector map to include anything you need as a prop
+* Ensure your model's actions are also exported as a selector
 * Use your model's `reactSelectors` object (which is created for you) in the `connect()` function of react-redux
 * There should be no need to write your own `mapStateToProps` or `mapDispatchToProps` functions for `connect`